syncfusion-content/windowsforms-docs/WindowsForms/Grid/CellStyles.md

 For clearing only the selected range of cells, make use of the [Model.Clear](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModel~Clear.html) method.
 This method clears only the cells that are selected.

 {% tabs %}{% highlight c# %}
-// Will clear styles along with data of the range (2, 2, 5, 5).
+// Will clear the selected contents. this.gridControl1.Model.Clear(true);
-this.gridControl1.Model.Clear(true);
 {% endhighlight %}

 {% highlight vb %}
-'Will clear styles along with data of the range (2, 2, 5, 5).
+'Will clear the selected contents.
 Me.gridControl1.Model.Clear(True)
 {% endhighlight %}